aidanmelen/terraform-kubernetes-confluent-platform/examples/complete/README.md

 # complete

 Deploy the Confluent Operator and Confluent Platform in a single Terraform run.
-This Terraforms [confluent-for-kubernetes-examples/quickstart-deploy/confluent-platform.yaml](https://github.com/confluentinc/confluent-kubernetes-examples/blob/master/quickstart-deploy/confluent-platform.yaml).

 ## Assumptions